 Is Chevy Trax full-time AWD?

-The Trax is an all-wheel-drive system, but it’s not full-time.
+The older models of the Chevy Trax are an all-wheel-drive system, but it’s not full-time.
 It uses a combination of Torque On Demand and electronic traction control to send torque to the wheels that need it.

 So when you’re driving on dry pavement, the Trax will send power to all four wheels equally.
 But if you start to slip or skid, the system will direct more torque to the wheels with more grip.
 That can help you maintain control in a corner or on slippery surfaces.